MartinThoma/MartinThoma.github.io/_posts/2012-09-07-how-to-check-if-a-point-is-inside-a-rectangle.md

 If you have a rectangle ABCD and point P. Is P inside ABCD?

-<h2>The idea</h2>
+## The idea
 The idea how to solve this problem is simply beautiful.

-If the point is in the rectangle, it divides it into four rectangles:
+If the point is in the rectangle, it divides it into four triangles:

 {% caption align="aligncenter" width="512" caption="Divided rectangle" url="../images/2012/09/rectangle-2.png" alt="Divided rectangle"  height="409" class="size-full wp-image-43651 "  %}